The PrimeKey EJBCA team is pleased to announce the release of EJBCA 7.6.0.

 Microsoft Azure Managed HSM (MHSM)

-In addition to supporting Azure Key Vault, EJBCA now supports the new Managed HSM (MHSM) which offers FIPS 140-3 for a higher assurance level to protect your keys in the cloud.
+In addition to supporting Azure Key Vault, EJBCA now supports the new Managed HSM (MHSM) which offers FIPS 140-2 Level 3 for a higher assurance level to protect your keys in the cloud.
 Using the same REST API as Key Vault, you can add an MSHM instance as an Azure Key Vault Crypto Token (or several instances as separate crypto tokens).

 Testing Baseline raised to JDK11